andrew/ultimate-awesome/README.md

 - [Awesome-Diffusion-LLM](https://github.com/yczhou001/Awesome-Diffusion-LLM) - Paper list, tutorial, and nano code snippet for Diffusion Large Language Models.
 - [awesome-coastal](https://github.com/chrisleaman/awesome-coastal) - A curated list of awesome resources for coastal engineers and scientists.
 - [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
 With repository stars⭐ and forks🍴.
+- [awesome-3D-point-cloud-attacks](https://github.com/cuge1995/awesome-3D-point-cloud-attacks) - List of state of the art papers, code, and other resources.
 - [awesome-aws-lambda](https://github.com/danteata/awesome-aws-lambda) - Curated list of Awesome AWS Lambda seed repos, starters, boilerplates, examples, tutorials, components, modules, videos, and anything else in the AWS Lambda ecosystem.
 - [awesome-dreamcast](https://github.com/dreamcastdevs/awesome-dreamcast) - A collection of useful link and tool for Sega #Dreamcast development.
 - [awesome-sca](https://github.com/hysnsec/awesome-sca) - A curated list of Software Component Analysis (SCA) books, courses - free and paid, videos, tools, and tutorials.